switch2osm/switch2osm/README.md

 # switch2osm #

-This repository is the content for switch2osm.org.
+This repository is the content for <https://switch2osm.org> website built using [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).

 See the issues for things to work on.